 The bromance between Mike and Harvey was the bedrock of Suits, and if that's what interests you, FX's short-lived Terriers, about two best friends and small-time amateur private eyes should be your next watch.
 Created by Ted Griffin, the series stars Donal Logue and Michael Raymond-James as Hank and Britt — a recovering alcoholic and former cop, and a former thief, respectively — as they try to stay on the straight and narrow while taking down the man and fighting for the little guy (something Mike would definitely have supported) in a sun-drenched Southern California town.
 It's a crime the show only lasted one season, but that also means it's a quick binge.

 Another USA series that overlapped with Suits, Psych also features a man lying about his credentials at the heart of its narrative.
-James Roday's Shawn Spencer is exceptionally observant and, like Mike, is able to remember and recall a bizarre amount of information with incredible detail.
+James Roday Rodriguez's Shawn Spencer is exceptionally observant and, like Mike, is able to remember and recall a bizarre amount of information with incredible detail.
 But instead of using his skills to become a lawyer, Shawn, who struggles with commitment and doesn't have nearly as much ambition as Mike, uses them to help solve cases for the Santa Barbara Police Department as a so-called psychic detective.
 The series, which has a great sense of humor, also features a memorable bromance between Shawn and his best friend and reluctant partner Gus (Dulé Hill).
 Psych was basically Suits without suits before Suits was Suits.
-It ran for eight seasons and spawned two movies, the second of which will debut this summer.
+It ran for eight seasons and spawned two TV movies.

 Watch it on: Amazon Prime